Skip to Main Content

 • Library: a collection of resources in a variety of formats that is (1) organized by librarians who (2) provide convenient access and (3) offer targeted services (4) with the mission of educating, informing, and/or entertaining (5) and the goal of stimulating individual learning and advancing society as a whole (adapted from definition by George Eberhart).

-• Open Access: A database, website, or online software application the contents of which are free for use, and often with fewer copyright barriers.
+• Open Access: An article, book, website, or online software application which is free to use, often with fewer copyright restrictions.
+Articles you can read all of for free on Google Scholar are open access.

 • Peer-Review: This term refers to a journal containing articles that have been reviewed for accuracy by people who are experts in that field (the author's peers).
 These are considered scholarly articles and are usually published in academic journals.